Skip to content

 Tune the window

-op.WithRefreshGracePeriod(90 * time.Second) widens it. op.WithRefreshGracePeriod(-1) disables grace entirely (strict single-use).
+op.WithRefreshGracePeriod(90 * time.Second) widens it. op.WithRefreshGracePeriod(0) disables grace entirely (strict single-use); negative values are rejected at the option site.
 See Design judgments §2.

 Why didn't I get a refresh token?